Diagonal Simplicial Tensor Modules and Algebraic $n$-Hypergroupoids: Introduction

 \subsection{Organization}

 Section~\ref{sec:dstm} establishes notation and the DSTM construction.
 Section~\ref{sec:horns} characterizes missing indices and the horn kernel basis.
 Section~\ref{sec:normalization} develops the Moore filler algorithm and normalization.
 Section~\ref{sec:combinatorics} establishes rank formulas and the classification theorem.
 Section~\ref{sec:hornnondegeneracylemma} proves the Horn Non-Degeneracy Lemma and the decomposition $X_n = R_{n,j} \oplus D_n$.
 Section~\ref{sec:dichotomy} develops the homology dichotomy and the hypergroupoid classification.
-Section~\ref{sec:generated} develops the algebraic geometry of generated submodules. \ref{app:filtration} proves contractibility via an explicit equivariant homotopy.
+Section~\ref{sec:generated} develops the algebraic geometry of generated submodules.
+In \ref{app:filtration} we prove contractibility via an explicit equivariant homotopy.